jsmodules/cloudflare-piwik/cloudflare.md

 insights into your website's visitors, your marketing campaigns and much more, so you can optimize your strategy and online experience of your visitors.

-CloudFlare ensures Piwik Analytics is installed on all your pages, even error pages, with high-performance asynchronous code loading.
+CloudFlare Integration for Piwik installed on all your pages, even error pages, with high-performance asynchronous code loading.

 ## Installing Piwik